Truera raises $12 million for its AI explainability platform

 Truera’s technology builds on six years of AI explainability research undertaken at Carnegie Mellon University.
 With Truera, cofounders Shayak Sen and Anupam Datta, a professor at Carnegie Mellon University, sought to enable faster and more accurate AI-powered explanations and analytics.

 Truera’s AI.Q platform, which can be deployed in either on-premise or private cloud software stacks, enables data scientists to explain model predictions and gain insights into behavior that might improve the development, governance, and operationalization of models.
-In addition to fairness, Truera performs sensitivity analyses to audit facets of model quality, including accuracy, stability, reliability, conceptual soundness, segment, and analysis generalization, while supporting popular model development technologies like Facebook’s PyTorch and Google’s TensorFlow.
+In addition to fairness, Truera performs sensitivity analyses to audit facets of model quality, including accuracy, stability, reliability, conceptual soundness, and analysis generalization, while supporting popular model development technologies like Facebook’s PyTorch and Google’s TensorFlow.

-Truera is model-agnostic, meaning it works with all types of regression and classification models, including logistic regression, gradient boosted and other tree ensemble models, and deep neural networks.
+Truera is model-agnostic, meaning it works with all types of regression and classification models, including logistic regression, gradient-boosted and other tree ensemble models, and deep neural networks.
 And it can answer a broad set of questions about causal drivers of model predictions, as well as aggregate trends relevant to addressing unfair bias and instability.
 Moreover, Truera helps monitor models in production on a continuous basis, flagging any potential problems that could impact performance.

 Truera competes to a degree with Fiddler, a Mountain View, California-based startup developing an “explainable” engine that is designed to analyze, validate, and manage AI solutions.
 There’s also Kyndi, which last June raised $20 million for explainable AI that analyzes documents.
 But Truera says its platform has already been deployed by a number of early Fortune 100 customers.